ab2pentest/ab2.github.io/_posts/2022-06-26-PHP-Disable-Functions-ByPass-FFI.md

 ## Final code

-The php code below will allow us to execute and print the result of any command
+The PHP code below can be used to execute and print the result of any command:

 ```php
 <?php